vikascjadhav/DO288-apps/exam-EX288-practice/build-child-image-practice/READM.md

  (13)Permission denied: AH00072: make_sock: could not bind to address [::]:80
  (13)Permission denied: AH00072: make_sock: could not bind to address 0.0.0.0:80

+Part2 Fix parent image in Docker file with port and permission

+RUN IMAGE
+using fixed dockerfile

+$oc new-app --name build-parent --strategy=docker  https://github.com/vikascjadhav/DO288-apps --context-dir exam-EX288-practice/build-child-image-practice/httpd-parent-fixed

+Part 3 create child image from parent image and run it

+ push parent -image in repository like qauyio create secret link secret with project in openshift and run s2i build with github location of child dockerfile